 Getting Started

 This page provides a quick start guide for new users to get started with LTB.
-Each project has its own documentation, where more details about installation and example usage can be found.
+Each project has its own documentation, where you can find more details about installation and example usage.

 Installation